The Author

 “So Dad, how many Nazis did you kill?”
 That’s the haunting question young Howard Herskowitz asked his father, Aaron, over and over.
 His dad’s storytelling about his hair-raising escapes and heroics during World War II fascinated the young boy.
 But Aaron would never answer that one question.

 It is not until decades later, in the small town of Gerjen in Eastern Europe that Howard’s question is finally answered.
 Another puzzlement to young Howard was why his father would never want to return to Eastern Europe together to relive his exciting adventures with him.
 Howard was so fascinated with these tales that he dreamed about them, but he didn’t completely grasp the nature of his father’s journey, the horrors he witnessed and the brutality of World War II.
-As he grew up, Howard found himself plagued by this simple question that has fascinated many historians and observers about the plight of nearly all the Jews during the Nazi occupation: Why didn’t they fight back?
+As he grew up, Howard Herskowitz found himself plagued by this simple question that has fascinated many historians and observers about the plight of nearly all the Jews during the Nazi occupation: Why didn’t they fight back?
 After all, the canons of Jewish history are full of tales of heroic uprisings.
 Didn’t David slay Goliath?
 What about Judah Maccabee’s epic revolt?
 What about Samson’s towering strength, that helped defeat the enemies of the Jewish people?
 Didn’t any of those stories mean anything?
 The answer is revealed in Aaron’s Reckoning.